-An opportunity for exploiting specific mechanism of the acousto-optic nonlinearity to regulate performances of the collinear acousto-optical filter, realizing the sequential spectrum analysis of optical signals, is considered.
-This possibility is theoretically analyzed and confirmed experimentally with an advanced filter based on calcium molybdate ($CaMoO_4$) single-crystal with a 15 - microsecond time-aperture.
-It is able to operate over red and near-infrared light at relatively low radio-wave frequencies providing almost lossless regime for the controlling acoustic waves of the finite amplitude.
-Under certain conditions, the transmission function of electronically tunable filter exhibits a marked dependence on the applied acoustic power density, and as a result, one can significantly squeeze the transmission function, i.e. in fact improve the spectral resolution of this filter at the cost of decreasing the device efficiency partially.
-The identified and observed non-linear effect makes possible varying the performance data of similar advanced collinear acousto-optical filter governed by external signals of the finite amplitude.
+St. Petersburg State Polytechnic University Polytechnicheskaya Street 29 St. Petersburg 195251, Russian Federation Abstract.
+An opportunity to exploit specific mechanisms of the acoustooptic nonlinearity to regulate performances of the collinear acousto-optical filter, realizing the sequential spectrum analysis of optical signals, is considered.
+This possibility is theoretically analyzed and experimentally confirmed with an advanced filter based on calcium molybdate (CaMoO4) single-crystal with a $15-\mu$ s time-aperture.
+It is able to operate over red and near-infrared light at relatively low radio-wave frequencies providing almost lossless regime for controlling acoustic waves of the finite amplitude.
+Under certain conditions, the transmission function of electronically tunable filter exhibits a marked dependence on the applied acoustic power density, and as a result, one can significantly squeeze the transmission function, i.e., improve the spectral resolution of this filter at the cost of decreasing the efficiency of the device partially.
+The identified and observed non-linear effect makes possible varying the performance data of similar advanced collinear acousto-optical filter governed by external signals of the finite amplitude. © 2013 Society of Photo-Optical Instrumentation Engineers (SPIE) [DOI: 10.1117/1.OE.52.6.064001]

-Key words: Collinear acousto-optical interaction, optical filter, acousto-optical nonlinearity, transmission function, spectral resolution, waves of the finite amplitude.
+Subject terms: collinear acousto-optical interaction; optical filter; acousto-optical nonlinearity; transmission function; spectral resolution; waves of the finite amplitude.